F-Nunnez/F-Nunnez/README.md

 ### 💻 I’m currently working on

-... 👨‍💻👩‍💻 I’m looking to collaborate on future projects ... 🤔 I’m looking for help with ...
+... 👨‍💻👩‍💻 I’m looking to collaborate on future projects

+... 🤔 I’m looking for help with ..

-... 💬 Questions / feedback, please reach out<br>
+... 💬 Questions / feedback, please reach out

-... 📫 How to reach me: francisconunez582@gmail.com<br>
+... 📫 How to reach me: francisconunez582@gmail.com

 ... ![linkedin](https://img.shields.io/badge/linkedin-linkedin.com/in/franknz-0A66C2?style=for-the-badge&logo=linkedin&color=0A66C2)

 ⚡ Fun fact: